Good news for BU students and alums: you have some serious clout with employers worldwide.

 Both panels consisted of recruiters and directors from 20 countries, among them Brazil, Canada, China, Germany, India, Japan, Russia, South Korea, Switzerland, the United Arab Emirates, the United Kingdom, and the United States.
 Most participants had at least 10 years of experience in the workplace and worked at a firm with more than 500 employees.
 More than half recruited internationally.

-For BU, this most recent ranking follows U.S. News & World Report’s placement of the University in the 32nd spot in the 2016 assessment of global universities, and 39th among national universities.
+For BU, this most recent ranking follows U.S. News & World Report’s placement of the University in the 32nd spot in this year’s assessment of global universities, and 39th among national universities.
 In October, the Wall Street Journal/Times Higher Education put BU at 42nd overall in the United States, based on metrics that valued student outcomes, resources, and engagement.
 In the Reuters ranking of the world’s most innovative universities, BU came in at number 41.
 And in a first-ever ranking by Forbes, the University was named the 17th best college in the United States for international students.